luloenciso/dyn-H2OPO/README.md

 ## Contact:

-If you have any questions, please contact luloenciso@gmail.com Or www.linkedin.com/in/luciano-enciso
+If you have any questions, please contact:

+luloenciso@gmail.com

+www.linkedin.com/in/luciano-enciso

 I hope this is helpful!
 Let me know if you have any other questions.